(Image Credit: Victor Kaisar/CFJC Today)

 Dark blue dots represent designated parking spaces within the Bird Canada app while light blue dots represent available e-bikes and e-scooters.
 (Image Credit: Bird Canada)

-Residents and visitors can test an e-bike or e-scooter at the city’s Ride and Roll Community Day on Saturday, March 21 from 11:00 a.m. to 3:00 p.m. at Sandman Centre.
+The city says people can test out an e-bike or e-scooter on Ride and Roll Community Day on Saturday, March 21 between 11:00 a.m. and 3:00 p.m. at Sandman Centre.